-The Immigration and Employee Rights Section (IER) receives charges and investigates the following types of discriminatory conduct under the anti-discrimination provision of the Immigration and Nationality Act (INA), 8 U.S.C. § 1324b:
+The Immigrant and Employee Rights Section (IER) receives charges and investigates the following types of discriminatory conduct under the Immigration and Nationality Act's (INA) anti-discrimination, 8 U.S.C. § 1324b:

-1) Citizenship or immigration status discrimination with respect to hiring, firing, and recruitment or referral for a fee by employers with four or more employees.
+1) Citizenship status discrimination with respect to hiring, firing, and recruitment or referral for a fee by employers with four or more employees.

-2) National origin discrimination with respect to hiring, firing, and recruitment or referral for a fee, by employers with more than three and fewer than 15 employees.
+2) National origin discrimination with respect to hiring, firing, and recruitment or referral for a fee, by employers with four to 14 employees.

 3) Unfair documentary practices related to verifying the employment eligibility of employees.

-Employers are not allowed to intimidate, threaten, coerce, or retaliate against individuals for filing charges with IER, who cooperate with an IER investigation, who contest action that may constitute unfair documentary practices or discrimination based upon citizenship or immigration status, or national origin, or who assert their rights under the INA's anti-discrimination provision.
+Employers are not allowed to intimidate, threaten, coerce, or retaliate against individuals for filing charges with IER, cooperating with an IER investigation, opposing action that may constitue unfair documentary practices or discrimination based upon citizenship status, or national origin, or otherwise asserting their rights under the INA's anti-discrimination provision.
 Learn more about unlawful intimidation and retaliation by contacting IER and at 8 U.S.C. § 1324b(a)(5).

 The information on this webpage is not intended to be a final agency action, has no legally binding effect, and has no force or effect of law.
 This webpage may be rescinded or modified at the Department’s discretion, in accordance with applicable laws.
 The Department’s guidance documents, including this webpage, do not establish legally enforceable responsibilities beyond what is required by the terms of the applicable statutes, regulations, or binding judicial precedent.
 For more information, see "Memorandum for All Components: Prohibition of Improper Guidance Documents," from Attorney General Jefferson B. Sessions III, November 16, 2017.